Summary:

 The second most common reason emails never reach the inbox is spam complaints.

-Every time a subscriber reports an email as spam, the complaint gets recorded by the mailbox provider regardless of whether or not the email was spam.
+Every time a subscriber reports an email as spam, the mailbox provider records the complaint regardless of whether or not the email was spam.

 Once the complaints exceed a certain threshold, all future campaigns skip the inbox and get sent directly to the spam folder.